apache/flink/docs/dev/best_practices.md

 ### Use Logback when running Flink out of the IDE / from a Java application

-In all cases were classes are executed with a classpath created by a dependency manager such as Maven, Flink will pull log4j into the classpath.
+In all cases where classes are executed with a classpath created by a dependency manager such as Maven, Flink will pull log4j into the classpath.

 Therefore, you will need to exclude log4j from Flink's dependencies.
 The following description will assume a Maven project created from a [Flink quickstart](./projectsetup/java_api_quickstart.html).